tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

 2. A Co-occurrence graph is built to identify the frequency that words are associated together in those phrases.
 Here is a good outline of how co-occurence graphs are built: [Mining Twitter Data with Python (Part 4: Rugby and Term Co-occurrences)][13]

-3. A score is calculated for each phrase that is the sum of the individual word&#8217;s scores from the co-occurrence graph.
-An individual word score is calculated as the degree (number of times it appears + number of additional words it appears with) of a word divided by it&#8217;s frequency (number of times it appears), which weights towards longer phrases.
+3. A score is calculated for each phrase that is the sum of the individual word's scores from the co-occurrence graph.
+An individual word score is calculated as the degree (number of times it appears + number of additional words it appears with) of a word divided by it's frequency (number of times it appears), which weights towards longer phrases.

 4. Adjoining keywords are included if they occur more than twice in the document and score high enough.
 An adjoining keyword is two keyword phrases with a stop word between them.